Flowseal/MegabonkTwitchIntegration/README.md

 ### 🎯 Boss integration
 * Bosses are automatically renamed to random Twitch chatters
-* Assigned chatter's messages will appear above boss
+* The assigned chatter's messages will appear above the boss

 ### 👥 Chatters invasion
 * Regular enemies get random Twitch usernames as nicknames